-22. Finding: Title 7 addresses housing choice.
+23. Finding: Title 7 addresses housing choice.
 Metro adopted voluntary affordable housing goals for each city and county in the region for the years 2001 to 2006, but never updated them.
 Title 7 does not apply.
 Nevertheless, the recently adopted 2035 Comprehensive Plan adopts city-wide affordable housing production goals that greatly exceed those adopted by the outdated Title 7 (Ordinance 178832).
-The NCCUP amendments affect the administrative process of development and do not affect affordable housing supply.
-This policy is not applicable.
+The MDP amendments supports the production and preservation of affordable housing by creating an affordable housing bonus for MDPs that reserve at least 50 percent of the spaces in the park are affordable at 60 percent area median income.

 Title 8.
 Compliance Procedures.
 Title 8 addresses compliance procedures.
 This Title requires the City to notify Metro of pending land use decisions by providing Metro a copy of the 35-day notice required by the DLCD for proposed completion of a periodic review task.
+This notice was provided to Metro.
 Title 8 also requires the City to provide findings of compliance with the Urban Growth Management Functional Plan.
+The findings in this ordinance were also provided to Metro.
+All applicable requirements of Title 8 have been met.